rbouckaert/transmission/doc/tutorial/README.md

 * It captures phylogenetic uncertainty impacting tranmission chains more accurately than when a phylogeny is inferred first, and then transmissions are inferred on a summary tree.
 * It provides a tree generating process that we can use as tree prior, thus more accurately describing our prior knowledge about how the phylogeny evolved than if we are using standard coalescent or birth-death based tree priors.
 * It can deal with hosts that were not sampled but are part of the transmission chain.
+* The analysis can be set up in BEAUti, the graphical user interface for BEAST.

 There are some limitations that need to be taken in account: